Japan prosecutors close case against American in Ghosn pay

 Japan prosecutors close case against American in Ghosn payNew

-TOKYO (AP) — Japanese prosecutors are accusing former Nissan executive Greg Kelly of joining a “conspiracy” to pay his former boss Carlos Ghosn illicitly, as a yearlong trial wraps up.
+TOKYO (AP) — Japanese prosecutors are demanding two years in prison for former Nissan executive Greg Kelly.
+They accused him of joining a “conspiracy” to pay his former boss Carlos Ghosn illicitly, as they wrapped up their closing arguments Wednesday in a yearlong trial.
 Kelly, a 30-year veteran at the Japanese automaker, was arrested in November 2018.
 He says he is innocent and was just trying to keep Ghosn from leaving Nissan.
-The charges center around a pay cut of about 1 billion yen ($10 million) a year, starting in 2010, when disclosures of high executive pay became legally required in Japan.
-Ghosn fled Japan while out on bail, saying he could not expect a fair trial.
-He is in Lebanon, which does not have an extradition treaty with Japan.
+The charges center around a pay cut of about 1 billion yen ($10 million) a year, starting in 2010.
+Ghosn fled to Lebanon, which does not have an extradition treaty with Japan.